Estimate a Multinomial logistic regression (MNL) for classification

 > Multinomial logistic regression (MNL) > Summary tab select

-as the response variable and heinz28
+choice as the response variable and heinz28

 from the Choose base level dropdown menu.
 Select

-through price.hunts32
+price.heinz28 through price.hunts32 as the

 explanatory variables.
 In the screenshot below we see that most, but not